SameerIITKGP/SameerIITKGP.github.io/about/index.md

 ### Life can only be understood backwards, but it must be lived forwards.
 Chai addict; Fitness Enthusiast; Ambivert; Unconditionally Happy<br>
 Systems Engineer @ Hewlett Packard Enterprise, Bangalore<br>
-2018 Graduate of the Department of Electronics and Electrical Communication Engineering, IIT Kharagpur.<br>
+2018 Graduate of the Department of Electronics and Electrical Communication Engineering, IIT Kharagpur; with a specialization in Visual Information Processing and Embedded Systems (VIPES)<br>
 Passionate about software development and open-source.<br>
 Very interested in the latest Technology, specially on the IOT front.<br>
 Enthusiastic about Machine Learning and Data Analysis.<br>